jeffstride/TicTacToe_part3_Student/README.md

 method, getResult().
 ```
     public int getResult() {
-    	// result was set in the event handler
+    	// result needs to be set in the event handler
 		return result;
 	}
 ```